Rule 8.212. Service and filing of briefs

 (Subd (a) amended effective January 1, 2010; previously amended effective January 1, 2007.)

 (b) Extensions of time

-(1)Except as otherwise provided by statute, the parties may extend each period under (a) by up to 60 days by filing one or more stipulations in the reviewing court before the brief is due.
+(1)Except as otherwise provided by statute or when the time to file the brief has previously been extended under (3) or rule 8.220(d), the parties may extend each period under (a) by up to 60 days by filing one or more stipulations in the reviewing court before the brief is due.
 Stipulations must be signed by and served on all parties.